mahlenmorris/VCVRack/README.md

 #### DRIFT Input and Button
 A trigger to the Input or a Button press will cause all of the points defining the output curve to move once, within the limits set by X DRIFT, TOTAL DRIFT, and ENDS.
+Compare to UNDRIFT.
 #### COUNT Knob
 The number of segments in the steps/line/curve, from 1 (just connecting the endpoints) to 32. **Takes effect at the next RESET.**
+#### UNDRIFT Input and Button
+A trigger to the Input or a Button press will cause all of the points defining the output curve to move once, within the limits set by X DRIFT, TOTAL DRIFT, and ENDS, but instead of DRIFT, which allows the control points to move in any direction, UNDRIFT moves them eventually back towards the state they would be if you clicked RESET.
+DRIFT loosens the constraints on the curve, UNDRIFT tightens it back up.
 #### RESET Input and Button
 A trigger to the Input or a Button press resets the line to its starting position (see Menu Options below for choosing a starting position).